j2hn-oh/YOLO-EdgeBench/README.md

 The workload scripts additionally measure the wall-clock time of the complete model execution.

-Therefore, the following timing measurements are available:
+The following timing measurements are available:

 - **Preprocessing time**: preprocessing time reported for each image
 - **Inference time**: inference time reported for each image